 Brooke tried using her phone to contact her father, but she couldn’t get even the weakest signal here.
 Must be some part of the magic, she thought.

 She flopped backwards down onto the bed and stared at the ceiling for a while, puzzling over the mystery Ilyin was expecting her to solve.
 Tracking people down like that took a lot more time and resources than he seemed to expect, especially if they had no police file to pull up.
 If Brooke was going to be honest with herself, she wasn’t even sure this woman would even be possible to find if she had no record, and especially if she was none of what she claimed to be.
 And that was all ignoring the absolute headache that the added complexity of her apparent knowledge of powerful magic gave to the case.
-If she could turn Jack Ilyin into a hulking giant, and an otherwise unremarkable household AI into an intelligent, purposeful creature, then what’s to say that she just didn’t… teleport herself off to Hong Kong?
-Or hell, into some goddamn parallel universe?
+If she could turn Jack Ilyin into a hulking giant, and a household appliance into a charming robot butler, then what’s to say that she couldn’t teleport herself right on out of the country?
+Or change her own appearance to look like someone completely different?
+Or… whisk herself away into some parallel dimension?
+Brooke groaned and rolled over to clutch a pillow.
+This was going to be an absolute nightmare.

 And what then?
-If he never returned to normal, would he let her go, or would he keep her imprisoned here out of spite?
+If Ilyin never returned to normal, would he let her go or would he try to keep her imprisoned here out of spite?

 Even with the millions of questions swarming about in her head like the Wicked Witch of the West’s flying monkeys, she managed to fall asleep in the big, plush bed, and wound up dreaming, of all things, of giant hands…